US STOCKS-Stimulus hopes drive Dow to closing peak but interest rate worries loom

 * Utilities, homebuilders slide as Treasury yields jump

-* Crypto stocks climb as bitcoin briefly surges past $50,000 (Updates to market close)
+* Crypto stocks climb as bitcoin briefly surges past $50,000 (Adds details on stock and index moves, closing trading volume)

 By April Joyner